-What Does ADHD Anger in Adults Look Like?
+What Does ADHD Rage in Adults Look Like?

-Emotional dysregulation—difficulty regulating and processing one’s emotions—is often concurrent with ADHD.
+Emotional dysregulation — difficulty regulating and processing one’s emotions — is often concurrent with ADHD.
 Someone with emotional dysregulation related to ADHD may be labeled a “grump” or “hothead” because it seems like they’re constantly in a bad mood or frequently lash out over small things.
-Anger, being such a strong emotion, can be especially difficult to manage.
+Rage and anger, being such strong emotions, can be especially difficult to manage.

 If you think your or a loved one’s hot temper may be linked to ADHD and emotional dysregulation, ask: